FreeRTC/fosdem/2020/cfp.md

 The Real-Time dev-room and Real-Time lounge are about all things involving real-time communication, including: XMPP, SIP, WebRTC, telephony, mobile VoIP, codecs, peer-to-peer, privacy and encryption.
-The dev-room is a successor to the previous XMPP and telephony dev-rooms.

 **We are looking for speakers for the dev-room and volunteers and participants for the tables in the Real-Time lounge.**